Barney Stinson: Marshall Eriksen

 Barney meets Marshall around the same time as Ted, and takes it upon himself to give Marshall unwanted advice on picking up women.
-While Marshall makes fun of Barney's promiscuity and ethical lapses, however, Barney has helped him many times throughout the series.
+While Marshall makes fun of Barney's promiscuity and ethical lapses, Barney has helped him many times throughout the series.
 For example, Barney gets him an internship at Altrucell in "Life Among the Gorillas", keeps him from sleeping with other women in "The Scorpion and the Toad", persuades Lily to come back to him in "Bachelor Party", and gets him a job at Goliath National Bank in "The Best Burger in New York".
 Barney is "co-best man" with Ted at Marshall's wedding.
 Along with the other main characters, Marshall is present for the birth of Barney's daughter.
 In the episode "Slap Bet", Barney loses a bet with Marshall and agrees to let Marshall slap him five times at random occasions "throughout eternity".
 This is later extended to eight slaps in the episode "Disaster Averted".
 Marshall administers these slaps in the episodes "Slap Bet", "Stuff", "Slapsgiving", "Slapsgiving 2: Revenge of the Slap", "Slapsgiving 3: Slappointment in Slapmarra", and "The End of the Aisle".